 - 121% in the availability of company knowledge to employees

-In the below Network Analysis maps, employees within this company across different teams (bubbles organized by groups in color) moved from being disconnected and fragmented to far more integrated after engaging with the McChrystal Group Organizational Diagnostic.
+The below Network Analysis maps represent this organization’s collaboration patterns before and after implementing recommendations identified by the McChrystal Group Organizational Diagnostic.
+Teams (reflected by color) moved from being disconnected and fragmented to far more integrated.
 This increase led to enhanced collaboration, indicated by the reduced distance between bubbles.
 Additionally, the organization had more employees who served as connectors and key influencers within the organization (as indicated by the increased size of bubbles) which allowed the group to act more quickly, instead of always waiting on a few bottlenecks.

 Evolving your organizational structure is not a luxury.